BaljinderSmagh/Text-Summarization/README.md

 1) https://www.kaggle.com/snap/amazon-fine-food-reviews

+# What is Text Summarization?
+The Automatic process of shortening the data, to create a subset that represents the most important or relevant information.

-There are two types of text Summarization :-
+# Types of text Summarization :-
 1) Extractive Text Summarization:- It is a traditional method,in this text summarization technique involves picking up the most important phrases and lines from the given text.

 2) Abstractive Text Summarization :- it is the advanced method in generating summzarizes from the text. it generates a summary from a text using its main ideas not directly picking the sentences from the original text.